charleskimbac/dom-common-files/README.md

-# common-files
+# dom-common-files
-Common files to use when developing browser extensions.
+Common files to use when manipulating the DOM.
 Version numbers are `YYYY.MM.DD`.